mchow01/mchow01.github.io/cv.md

 _Lecturer, September 2009 to August 2015_

+* Founder and Director of the Tufts Cybersecurity Clinic
+* Founding Faculty Advisor for the Tufts Chapter of Women in Cybersecurity (WiCyS)
 * [Awarded the 2022 Tufts Teaching with Technology Award](https://sites.tufts.edu/teaching/2022/06/21/congratulations-to-the-2022-teaching-with-technology-award-recipients/)
 * [Mentored runner-up team in inaugural Veracode Hacker Games](https://www.veracode.com/events/hacker-games)
 * [Led the establishment of the Cooperative Education program with the School of Engineering; created new ES 85 Cooperative Education course which launched in fall 2020](https://engineering.tufts.edu/undergraduate/coop-programs)